-- 4 For statically assigned settings, do the following: - From the Configure box, select Manually. - Type your IP address in the IP Address box. - Type your subnet mask in the Subnet mask box. - Type the IP address of your ZyXEL G-220 v2 in the Router address box. - 5 Close the TCP/IP Control Panel. - 6 Click Save if prompted, to save changes to your configuration. - 7 Turn on your ZyXEL G-220 v2 and restart your computer (if prompted).
+- 4 For statically assigned settings, do the following: - From the Configure box, select Manually. - Type your IP address in the IP Address box. - Type your subnet mask in the Subnet mask box. - Type the IP address of your gateway in the Router address box if you have one. - 5 Close the TCP/IP Control Panel. - 6 Click Save if prompted, to save changes to your configuration. - 7 Restart your computer (if prompted).